Raqibreyaz/Multithreaded-Proxy-Web-Server-With-Cache/architecture.md

 - can respond from cache

 what to build next
-- rewrite html for proxy, injecting base tag and modifying links
+- rewrite html for proxy and modifying links
+❌
-- removing ads tags
+- removing ads tags ❌
 - blocking website ✅
+- injecting base tag ✅

 new challange:
 - 1e10 is added at the html for no reason ✅ (it is the part of the data)
 - trailing / in url causes cache not found ✅(solved by sanitizing the url properly)